chaoskagami/scangrab/README.md

  * [scraper] Fakku
  * [scraper] Most FoolSlide Sites (foolrulez, vortex-scans, etc)
  * [official, scraper] Niconico Seiga (Manga)
+ * [official] MangaBox
  * E-H (Yeah, I know, I know...)

 Some of the scrapers accept an extra parameter of a filter.
 The modules supporting this:

  * Batoto (Extra: Language.
 Try 'English', 'Chinese', 'Russian', 'French', etc.)

 This is open source software relased under the terms of GPLv3.
 Read COPYING.
+Please pay heed to your local laws and don't redistribute anything you download.
+That said, this software itself contains no content and I'm not responsible for how you (ab)use it.
+Treat it like youtube-dl in terms of legality.

 To be honest, the reason I originally coded this was Dynasty Scans' nonsense "five zips a day" limit.
 By viewing the images standalone, I'm already downloading more data than the zip.
 Also, disatisfaction in general with hakuneko - Adding more sources is impossible, because it consists of far too much GUI code.